mozilla-metrics/bagheera/README.md

 `bin/bagheera 8080`

 ### REST Request Format ###
+#####URI _/submit/namespace/id_#####
+POST/PUT
+* The _namespace_ is required and is only accepted if it is in the configured white-list.

-Bagheera takes POST data on _/namespace/uniqueid_.
-The _uniqueid_ is optional although if you provide it currently it needs to be a valid UUID.
-The POST body is currently required to be a valid JSON object although this requirement may change in the future.
+* The _id_ is optional although if you provide it currently it needs to be a valid UUID unless id validation is disabled on the _namespace_.
+* The payload content length must be less than the configured maximum.

+DELETE
+* The _namespace_ is required and is only accepted if it is in the configured white-list.
+* The _id_ is required although if you provide it currently it needs to be a valid UUID unless id validation is disabled on the _namespace_.

-Here's a quick rundown of HTTP return codes that Bagheera could send back (this isn't comprehensive but rather the most common ones):
+Here's the list of HTTP response codes that Bagheera could send back:

-* 201 Created - returned if everything was submitted successfully (default)
+* 201 Created - Returns the id submitted/generated. (default)
-* 403 Forbidden - pretty self explanatory...someone is doing something they shouldn't be
+* 403 Forbidden - Violated access restrictions.
+Most likely because of the method used.
+* 413 Request Too Large - Request payload was larger than the configured maximum.
+* 400 Bad Request - Returned if the POST/PUT failed validation in some manner.
-* 404 Not Found - returned if the URI path doesn't exist or if the URI was not in the proper format
+* 404 Not Found - Returned if the URI path doesn't exist or if the URI was not in the proper format.
-* 406 Not Acceptable - returned if the POST failed validation in some manner
-* 500 Server Error - something went horribly wrong and you should check the logs
+* 500 Server Error - General server error.
+Someone with access should look at the logs for more details.

 ### Example Bagheera Configuration (conf/bagheera.properties) ###
     # valid namespaces (whitelist only, comma separated)